ngxingyu/Domain-Transfer-for-Punctuation-Retrieval/README.md

 Convert from huggingface load dataset which loads all to memory to pandas chunking map save.

 ## Log for 28/1/2020

 Found an arabic character in one of the texts "Co ِ perative" which broke the tokenizer parsing.
 To go through the preprocessing step in greater detail now.

+## Log for 2/2/2020

+Converted torch Dataset into IterableDataset with chunks, for faster loading.
+Each batch features a ConcatDataset looking at all children datasets which are cycled using itertools.cycle.
+They run until the largest batch size is fully covered.

+To implement:
+Random shuffling of csv dataset each batch.
+Look at effectiveness of Dice Loss and possible hyperparameters which can improve its F score.
+Evaluate the effectiveness of smaller models